mswarasi/General-MultiplexBayes/README.md

 Note: For efficient execution, compute-intensive parts of the program are written in FORTRAN 95 and called from R through three DLL files, gbbstwodisgen.dll, mapacrtwodgen.dll, and ytiltwodbayes.dll, which work in a 64-bit R package.

+Reference
+Warasi, M., McMahan, C., Tebbs, J., and Bilder, C. (2020+).
+Estimating the prevalence of two or more diseases using outcomes from multiplex group testing.
+Under review.